fmrtl73/pxdocs/content/release-notes/portworx.md

 ### Key Fixes

-* PWX-8062 - Portworx cluster running on k8s does not report volumes metrics
+* PWX-8062 - Portworx cluster running on Kubernetes does not report volumes metrics
 * PWX-8136 - Disable kvproxy audit as it causes the etcd client to trigger unnecessary API requests
 * PWX-8098 - Portworx fails to start after reboot on a system with LVM drives and auto-configured journal device